Brian Tracy books and courses are great.

 The courage to begin

 The courage to lounge, to step out in faith, to move out of your comfort zone without guarantee of success.

-The other who had done nothing were waiting for things to “be just right” and unwilling to launch themselves into the quarter of uncertainty.
+The other who had done nothing was waiting for things to “be just right” and unwilling to launch themselves into the quarter of uncertainty.

-Life belong to risk takers, not security takers.
+Life belongs to risk takers, not security takers.

 Life is perverse in the sense that the more security you see, the less you’ll have.
 The more chances you take, the more likely it’ll be you’ll have security.

 The second step after you begin is the courage to keep going and endure in the face of difficulties.

 The courage to see yourself as you really are

 The courage to accept as you are, being honest with yourself.
 The courage to give up all excuses and accept responsibility.